Join the club! Subscribe Here

 Italian stromboli slices on cutting board.

-Key Ingredients Italian Stromboli
+Italian Stromboli Ingredients

-• Meats | Sliced salami, pepperoni, and capicola, all sliced thin.
-Use your favorite thin sliced deli meats, and remember all meats are optional; these are only suggestions.
+• Meats: Sliced genoa salami, deli ham, pepperoni, prosciutto and capicola, all sliced thin.
+Use your favorite thinly sliced deli meats, and remember all meats are optional; these are only suggestions.

-• Seasoning | You have two options – Sprinkle the filling with Italian seasoning blend and fennel seeds mixed in a small bowl or pizza seasoning alone.
+• Seasoning: Sprinkle the filling with Italian seasoning blend and fennel seeds mixed in a small bowl or pizza seasoning alone.
 Pizza seasoning is a combination of the two.
 And to top it off, add some freshly chopped parsley.
-Include red pepper flakes for some heat.
+Add red pepper flakes for a bit of heat.

 Optional Ingredients

-• Marinara sauce | Either marinara or pizza sauce is perfect for dipping.
+• Marinara sauce: Serve with marinara or pizza sauce for dipping.

 Labeled ingredients stromboli recipe.

-How to Make this Authentic Italian Stromboli Recipe
+How to Make Italian Stromboli

 Preheat the oven to 425° F (220° C) and line a rimmed sheet pan with parchment paper or spray it well with spray oil.